Criminal Justice: Associate in Arts (AA) (6050)

 Yes!
 There are approximately 200 scholarships available thanks to the HACC Foundation.
 Each scholarship has unique eligibility requirements.
 Please visit hacc.edu/scholarships for details.

 Enroll anytime for our spring, summer and fall classes.
 To apply, please visit our website and include the unique Criminal Justice program code 6050.
 This code will ensure you are applying for the correct program.

 How can I learn more?

 We want to help you achieve your career goals and help the community.
-We encourage you to request more information about our Criminal Justice program, contact an admissions counselor with your questions about enrolling or email the department chair LaShana Stokes for more details about the program.
+We encourage you to request more information about our Criminal Justice program, contact an admissions counselor with your questions about enrolling or email the interim department chair, Mark Nelson, for more details about the program.